motdotla/writings/articles/notions.md

 Static generated app framework.
 Build out old fashioned websites/webapps using static pages and your seperate api.
 Some sort of framework for that.
 Use something like tilt possibly.

+App that turns your Tinder into the perfect pic.
+Or it turns it into a meme.
+Or it turns it into a trick to convince the person to swipe the other way.
+This would be pretty fun for a hackathon.